Our top 10 sites and experiences in Trinidad

 Probably the island’s best known attraction, and nesting site of the national bird.
 A rewarding excursion for any nature lover, especially birders.
-Boat trips leave 4pm, meandering through freshwater marshland and mangrove forest.
+Boat trips leave 4pm (though some companies operate tours all day), meandering through freshwater marshland and mangrove forest.
 Look for a variety of birds, marine life (including caiman) and tree-dwelling animals like the silky anteater and tree boa.

 Grande Rivière is the second largest leatherback turtle nesting ground in the world.
 During nesting months (March 1–August 31), endangered leatherback turtles heave themselves out of the ocean to come ashore and lay eggs.
 Two months later, baby turtles scramble to the sea; few survive waiting predators to make it to maturity.
 It’s worth an overnight (or weekend) trip, and there are several guesthouses right on the beach.

 Trinidad’s most popular bird watching retreat.
-The 193-acre Centre offers day visits and guest rooms for longer stays.
+The 193-acre Centre offers day visits, a restaurant, and guest rooms for longer stays.
 Highlights include the Dunston Cave oilbird colony; the verandah where up-close encounters with hummingbirds, honeycreepers and bananaquits are frequent; and freshwater pool.

 The largest of only three natural asphalt lakes in the world, covering about half a square kilometre and producing some of the world’s finest asphalt (mined and exported since 1859).
 Natural springs, said to have healing properties, appear at its centre during the rainy season.
 Most parts are hard enough for foot traffic.
 Legend has it that a tribe of Amerindians were swallowed by the lake as punishment for eating hummingbirds, which hosted the spirits of their ancestors.
 An on-the-spot museum houses some (sometimes bizarre) artefacts that have been recovered.

-A breathtaking and humbling experience is to walk out onto the rocky outcrop at Galera Point beyond the Toco Lighthouse at the northeastern-most tip of the island.
+A breathtaking and humbling experience is to walk out onto the rocky outcrop at Galera Point beyond the Toco Lighthouse (aka the Keshorn Walcott Toco Lighthouse) at the northeastern-most tip of the island.
 To the southeast crashes the navy blue surf of the Atlantic Ocean; to the northwest, the gentler turquoise water of the Caribbean Sea.
 Here the two bodies of water meet, with a distinct demarcation in colour.
 It is also here that Amerindians, fleeing the Spanish colonials after the Arena Uprising in 1699, are said to have thrown themselves into the perilous waters below rather than suffer further Spanish oppression.